-The Act and regulation changes provide a legislative framework for Queensland Health to establish a notifiable dust lung disease register (NDLD register).
-These changes commenced from 1 July 2019.
+The Act and regulation changes provide a legislative framework for Queensland Health to establish a notifiable dust lung disease register (NDLD register), which commenced operations on 1 July 2019.

-The NDLD register will allow Queensland Health to monitor and analyse the incidence of notifiable dust lung diseases.
+The NDLD register allows Queensland Health to monitor and analyse the incidence of notifiable dust lung diseases.

 A notifiable dust lung disease is any of the following respiratory diseases when caused by occupational exposure to inorganic dust: